HrithikGogna/SQL-PROJECT-pizza-sales/README.md

 # SQL-PROJECT-pizza-sales
-This is my first project using sql query's for data analysis

 Introduction to the Pizza Sales Database

-The "pizza_sales.zip" database offers a comprehensive dataset capturing various aspects of pizza sales, providing valuable insights for analysis and decision-making in the pizza industry.
+The "pizza_sales" database offers a comprehensive dataset capturing various aspects of pizza sales, providing valuable insights for analysis and decision-making in the pizza industry.
 This dataset is a valuable resource for understanding customer preferences, market trends, and operational efficiencies within the pizza business.

 Key components of the database may include: